MervanA/work-addons/README.md

-# MoshellHandbook

-plan is to prep Moshell Quick 'snipit' like tools and guides
+# Moshell scripts, commands, knowladge dump, etc

-make sure you have a working Moshell (some commands rquire v19+)
+make sure you have a working Moshell/AMOS (some commands rquire v19+)